supertask/ShaderLibCore/README.md

 # ShaderLibraryCore

-HLSL codes which are useful for ShaderGraph.
+Extended HLSL codes which are useful for ShaderGraph.
 The most of HLSL codes are [HERE](https://github.com/supertask/ShaderLibCore/tree/main/Packages/jp.supertask.shaderlibcore/Shader/Lib).

 This shader library is still **under development**.